rsocket/rsocket/Protocol.md

 ## Introduction

 Specify an application protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
-For more information, please see [ReactiveSocket.io](http://reactivesocket.io/).
+For more information, please see [rsocket.io](http://rsocket.io/).

-ReactiveSocket assumes an operating paradigm.
+RSocket assumes an operating paradigm.
 These assumptions are:
 - one-to-one communication
 - non-proxied communication.
-Or if proxied, the ReactiveSocket semantics and assumptions are preserved across the proxy.
+Or if proxied, the RSocket semantics and assumptions are preserved across the proxy.
 - no state preserved across [transport protocol](#transport-protocol) sessions by the protocol

 Key words used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).